 The bottomline is that, even though technology has changed the way we communicate, nothing beats the real human interaction.

-2. Digital canvassing through mobile applications and software
+2. Digital canvassing through mobile apps and software

 Hence, digital door-to-door canvassing maximises the effectiveness of fieldwork.